Most dogs will suffer from the occasional bout of diarrhea.

-Unfortunately, it isn’t very good for this purpose.
+Unfortunately, it didn’t turn out to be effective for this purpose.
 It must be administered in very high dosages to provide pain relief – dosages that are not safe for most people.

-However, like most other opioids (including synthetic and natural varieties), Imodium causes constipation.
-This is normally considered a troubling side effect of opioids, but it actually becomes an important feature in the case of Imodium.
+However, like most other opioids (including synthetic and natural varieties), Imodium often causes constipation.
+This is normally considered a troubling side effect of opioids, but it actually becomes a feature rather than a bug in the case of Imodium.

-So, Imodium is now used to help slow intestinal function.
+So, Imodium is now used to help slow intestinal function in humans.
 In the dosages it is typically administered, it doesn’t provide any type of pain relief.